 - a.
 Responsible for establishing and maintaining an independent, competent and effective internal audit function commensurate with the complexity of its risk profile. - b.
 Review and approve the IAG's Charter and any amendment/s thereto and endorse the same to the Board of Directors for confirmation. - c.
 Review and approve an audit program that encompasses audit scope and frequency, policies, processes, procedures, and strategies that would govern IAG, including major changes thereof.
-It shall ensure that the scope covers the review of the effectiveness of the Bank's internal controls, including financial, operational and compliance controls, and risk management system.
+It shall ensure that the scope covers the review of the effectiveness of the Bank's internal controls, including financial, operational and compliance controls, and risk management system. - d.

-- d.
 Communicate and interact directly with the IAG Head, internal auditors, and external auditors, including separate or private sessions as appropriate and necessary.
 It shall also ensure that there is coordination of audit effort between IAG and external auditor (COA) in terms of audit scope, approach, independence, and performance. - e.
 Approve/confirm the IAG annual budget. - f.
 Ensure that IAG is free from interference in determining the scope of the internal auditing examinations necessary to perform the work and communication of results. - g.
 Ensure that internal auditors have free access to all Bank's records, personnel and properties relevant to the performance of their functions. - h.
-Receive key audit reports, and ensure that Senior Management is taking necessary corrective actions in a timely manner to address the weaknesses, non-compliance with policies, laws and regulations and other issues identified by auditors. - i.
+Receive key audit reports, and ensure that Senior Management is taking necessary corrective actions in a timely manner to address the weaknesses, non-compliance with policies, laws and regulations and other issues identified by auditors.

+- i.
 Evaluate the performance of IAG relative to their audit plans and programs and other matters. - j.
 Ensure that IAG conforms with relevant rules and regulations (BSP and COA issuances and Philippine Government Internal Auditing Manual) and professional standards, such as, but not limited to, the International Professional Practices Framework issued by the Institute of Internal Auditors, and those standards issued by the Information Systems Audit and Control Association, Committee on Sponsoring Organizations of the Treadway Commission.

-6.3 SPECIFIC RESPONSIBILITIES IN THE FUNCTIONAL SUPERVISION OVER CMG
+5.3SPECIFIC RESPONSIBILITIES IN THE FUNCTIONAL SUPERVISION OVER CMG

-- a.
-Adopt measures to ensure the compliance function's standing, authority and independence from the business activities of the Bank - b.
-Oversee the implementation of the Risk-based Compliance Methodology Manual and the Money Laundering and Terrorist Financing Prevention Program (MLPP).

-- c.
-Review and approve any update/amendment to the Compliance 3 Charter, Compliance Manual, and Money Laundering and 4 Terrorist Financing Prevention Program (MTPP) and endorse the same to the Board of Directors for approval. - d.
+- Adopt measures to ensure the compliance function's standing, authority and independence from the business activities of the Bank - b.
+Ensure that the Compliance Program is defined for the Bank and that compliance issues are resolved expeditiously. - c.
+Review and approve any update/amendment to the Compliance Charter, Compliance Manual, and Money Laundering and Terrorist Financing Prevention Program (MTPP) and endorse the same to the Board of Directors for approval. - d.
 Oversee the implementation of the LBP Compliance Program and MTPP. - e.
 Ensure that CMG have the right to obtain access to information necessary to carry out its responsibilities and conduct investigations of possible breaches of the compliance policy. - f.
 Review reports submitted by CMG including Minutes of Meeting and resolutions of the Anti-Money Laundering Committee and all other matters related to AML and CTPF compliance and their risk management. - g.
 Provide the Board of Directors with regular reports on the findings of regulatory bodies together with the actions of Management on said findings. - h.
-Approve/confirm the CMG annual budget. - i.
+Approve/confirm the CMG annual budget.

+- i.
 Evaluate the performance of CMG relative to the plans and programs and other matters. - j.
 Ensure that Bank personnel adhere to the pre-defined compliance standards of the Bank.

-6.4 OTHER RESPONSIBILITIES
+5.4 OTHER RESPONSIBILITIES